1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 By the end, you’ll have a clear understanding of Gorman Rupp seals vs. standard pump seals, empowering you to make smarter maintenance and purchasing decisions.

-• Prevent fluid leakage around the pump shaft
+• Prevent fluid leakage around the rotating pump shaft, protecting internal pump components

-A Gorman Rupp seal is a pump shaft seal designed by Gorman-Rupp to ensure leak-free operation in demanding pumping applications, offering longer service life and lower maintenance compared to standard seals.
+In simple terms, a Gorman Rupp seal is a precision-engineered pump shaft sealing solution designed by Gorman-Rupp to ensure leak-free operation, improved durability, and lower maintenance costs in demanding fluid-handling systems.

 What Is a Standard Pump Seal?